Ladd-Gilman House

 The Ladd-Gilman House, also known as Cincinnati Memorial Hall, is a historic house at 1 Governors Lane in Exeter, New Hampshire, United States.
+It is listed on the National Register of Historic Places and is designated a National Historic Landmark.

+History

 The home was built about 1721 by Nathaniel Ladd as one of the state's first brick houses, and was subsequently clapboarded three decades later.
 The home was purchased in 1747 by Daniel Gilman, a prominent Exeter merchant.
 It served as the state treasury during the American Revolutionary War when two members of the Gilman family, Col. Nicholas Gilman and his son John Taylor Gilman, later the state's governor, served as treasurers of the state.
 Also born in the house was Founding Father Nicholas Gilman, Jr., a signer of the United States Constitution and U.S. senator from New Hampshire.

 The Ladd-Gilman House was declared a National Historic Landmark in 1973, principally for its association with Nicholas Gilman, Jr. It has been maintained since 1902 by the Society of the Cincinnati, in which organization the Gilman family took a prominent role.

-The Ladd-Gilman House and its grounds are part of the campus of Exeter's American Independence Museum.
+In 1985, a Dunlap Broadside was discovered in the home's attic.
+The document is one of the first published copies of the Declaration of Independence, printed on the night of July 4, 1776.
+The Ladd-Gilman House and its grounds are now part of the American Independence Museum, which opened in 1991.
+The noted Dunlap Broadside is the centerpiece of the museum’s collection.